 Looking for a great Helsinki hotel?
 We stayed at two Helsinki hotels that we liked for different reasons.
 The Aallonkoti Hotel Apartments, an apartment-style hotel with an on-site sauna, is just a short walk from the central train station.
 Solo Hotel Albert is a stylish hotel located close to Kaffa Roastery.
-Click here to find the best rates for these convenient hotels
+Find the best rates for hotels in Helsinki.

-In addition to its four Michelin-starred restaurants, Helsinki boasts other well-reputed dining options like Emo, Farang, Gaijin and Sandro, not to mention the more touristic Savotta.
+In addition to its handful of Michelin-starred restaurants, Helsinki boasts other well-reputed dining options like Emo, Farang, Gaijin and Sandro, not to mention the more touristic Savotta.
 In addition to having one-word names, these restaurants all require advance reservations, which are often difficult to score during the holiday season.

 We needed to eat affordably during our Helsinki holiday visit, but we also wanted to eat well.
 With a little research and some guidance from our friends at Visit Helsinki and Helsinki Eats, we discovered a handful of Helsinki restaurants that we highly recommend in the following mini Helsinki restaurant guide.